Display Hidden Files with WS_FTP or CuteFTP

 An .htaccess file is normally hidden on a Unix or Linux server because the dot (.) designates the file as a system file.
+The idea is to protect files that can be sensitive from the eyes of hackers.
 As a matter of fact, the .htaccess name does not conform to typical file naming standards because it is more of a file extension without a name.
 Nonetheless, Unix based systems hide files like .htaccess and .htpasswd from normal access and viewing in order to protect them.

 Getting these files to display using either Ipswitch’s WS_FTP or GlobalSCAPE’s CuteFTP is fairly simple.
 Just follow the instructions below.